faliqonfleek/runcuberun/README.md

 # Notes
 I'm also very well aware of the similarity to Brackey's.
-I'm still learning Unity 3D and would implement changes soon.
+I'm still learning Unity 3D and would implement more changes soon.
 Will take down upon request.

 # Run Cube, Run!
 (Inspired by Brackeys)
 <b>Description:</b></br>